salome123/hs-intro-web-student-directory-meteor-web-development/README.md

 #### Push Up Your Branch

 * Now it's time to [push](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes#Pushing-to-Your-Remotes) to push up the changes to your repo.
+Enter in terminal `git push origin branch-name`

 * To confirm this push worked you can do two things:
   * Type ```git branch -a``` which will show the remote branch on github.com you just created when you pushed.